 - Contains only the information you need to know for the exam

 - Chapters are written in easy-to-digest outline form

-- Can’t be used to review for in-class tests and assignments or self-study without supplementing with a textbook
+- Can't be used to review for in-class tests and assignments or self-study without having to supplement with a textbook

-This book is called “Crash Course” for a reason; it’s made for those of you who’ve waited until the last minute to start studying.
-This book covers everything you need to know for the test and doesn’t mess around with any extra unnecessary details.
-Students find this book to be a helpful refresher that can be useful even as late as a week before the AP test.
-Just be warned that you’ll need to get your practice tests elsewhere if you want to estimate your AP score!
+This book is called "crash course" for a reason: it's made for those of you who've waited until the last minute to start studying.
+This newest edition, which comes out on April 15, 2020, covers everything you'll need to know for the AP World History test and does not mess around with any extra unnecessary details.

 - Good tips for free-response questions (and sample essays!)

 - Very thorough in its coverage of information